MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     3 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
     =#

-In this query algebra, `It` is the identity relative to query composition (`>>`).
-Since `It` can be mixed into any composition without changing the result, we can write:
+In this query algebra, `It` is the identity query.
+Since `It` can be mixed into any composition without changing the result, we can
+write:

     chicago[It >> Get(:department) >> Get(:name)]
     #=>